 Some of the most impressive examples of the HS5’s performance come when playing music that is heavily based on instrumentals, such as classical tunes or orchestra music.
 The crisp sounds and tones come through clear and pure, unrestricted by other background tones.

 Even though the monitor has controls for room filtering and high trim responsiveness, they are often not needed depending on how you have the speakers positioned in your production environment.

 Downsides (cons) of the HS5

 The HS5 is an excellent monitor and nice value, although there are some downsides.
 Some of the frequencies with deeper characteristics do not come through at optimum levels.
 Typically you will need a monitor that has a little more of a wide range to display those properly.
 This Yamaha model is at its best for a range of fifty-four Hz to thirty kHz, as it almost completely non-performs at 50 to 60 Hz.

 However, some excellent quality headphones can remedy this issue to a certain degree, but it is good to keep your expectations at a minimum for the HS5 for proper production in this range.
 The HS5 is just not the right choice if you will consistently need great results in this area; the driver is just not large enough to deliver.

 The Bottom Line – Would I Purchase Again?

 The HS5 is an excellent value and provides professional results at an amateur price range.
-For a monitor in the $100-$300 price range (check this listing for the latest live prices), you will be hard pressed to find another that reproduces the same type of performance, clarity quality.
+For a monitor in the $100-$300 price range, you will be hard-pressed to find another that reproduces the same type of performance, clarity quality.
 Yamaha did a nice job adding features to this monitor and improving on some of the features they are known for with minimal downside.

 The HS5 is a good fit for amateurs and professionals alike.
 As long as you can pay attention to the placement and your needs are within the intended range of the HS5 design you will not be disappointed.
-If you are interested in pricing, I’ve found the best price at this listing online.
+If you are interested in pricing.